philo-groves/osbuild/README.md

     commands:
       - command: ./scripts/before-pack.sh
         triggers:
-          - at: phase
+          - what: phase
             when: before
       - command: ./scripts/after-pack.sh
         triggers:
-          - at: phase
+          - what: phase
             when: after
   boot:
     commands:
       - command: ./scripts/before-boot-first.sh
         priority: 1
         triggers:
-          - at: phase
+          - what: phase
             when: before
       - command: ./scripts/before-boot-second.sh
         priority: 0
         triggers:
-          - at: phase
+          - what: phase
             when: before
       - command: ./scripts/after-shutdown.sh
         triggers:
-          - at: phase
+          - what: phase
             when: after

 ```